tettekete/vscode-goto-symbols-plus-extension/docs/README.md

 In addition to programming languages, it supports tag structure display in HTML, as well as [gron](https://github.com/tomnomnom/gron)-like views for JSON and YAML.

 <img src="https://tettekete.github.io/vscode-goto-symbols-plus-extension/images/gron-like-json.jpg" srcset="https://tettekete.github.io/vscode-goto-symbols-plus-extension/images/gron-like-json.jpg 2x" width="672">

+Since v0.2.0, you can also copy the path to the clipboard, making it easy to use with commands like `jq` or `yq`.

 ## Motivation